As it turned out, the venue for the meeting was a Chinese restaurant in a quiet back-street of Tokyo.

 A stickler for historical accuracy, Kurosawa in his period films, makes his actors put on period costumes obtained from museums.

-s.
+'But you know where the snag is' he said with a twinkle in his eyes.
 'The Japanese as a whole have grown smaller over the last five or six hundred years.
 It is difficult to find actors large enough for these costumes to fit'.

 I asked if he had any more samurai films in mind.